r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 ![1MFA structure](/images/1mfa_structure.png)

 On the left, the framework region with high B-factors.
 It is a loop region and has multiple prolines and glycines which would indicate that it would be flexible.
 One the right, the CDRH3 region with low B-factors.
 This region has bulky residues that might hold it in place and make it more rigid.

 ![Flexibility](/images/flexibility.png)

-The maximum probability of the SASA predictions of the residues with high B-factors are much lower than the residues with low B-factors indicating that the model believes there are multiple orientations the residue can be in.
+<caption>The maximum probability of the SASA predictions of the residues with high B-factors are much lower than the residues with low B-factors indicating that the model believes there are multiple orientations the residue can be in.</caption>

 While this is a promising early result, it is hard to conclude that this means that the model has learned about protein flexibility because there are other variables such as the model’s ability to make better predictions for residues with low solvent exposure.
 While the model’s confidence of predicting solvent exposure at residue 42 is high, residue 42 is a glycine that immediately follows a proline which might mean that both conformations it takes are highly solvent exposed.
 Further work must be done to conclude that our model is predicting across multiple conformations or just is inaccurate in regions with high solvent exposure.